Vyral/base-template/_posts/2022-03-18-is-it-a-good-time-to-buy-a-home.md

 77% of consumers and 44% of real estate agents believe that we’re in a housing bubble, so there’s skepticism that it’s not a great time to buy a home, but there’s still potential in our market.
 We believe that we’ll see a slight shift in the market within the next 12 to 24 months.
 We don’t expect any wild changes because **people still have plenty of equity in their houses** that they can use toward a down payment for another.&nbsp;

 Even though we’re in a wacky real estate market right now, it’s still a good time to buy a house.
 Here’s a little math for you: Let’s say you pay $2,000 per month in rent for the next four years.
 That’s $96,000 that could have been paying down a mortgage, where you’d also get a tax deduction for your interest payments.
-Instead, if you bought a house for $400,000, after four years, you’d have paid almost the same amount.
+If you bought a house instead, you would have made that much money unless home prices dropped by $100,000, which I just don't see happening.

 {% include pullquote.html %}

-Remember that there’s a chance that our market may stay stable; many more people have excellent credit scores now than they did during the last bubble.
-Yes, we may see a bit of a bubble within the next year or two, but **it still makes sense to purchase a house in this market and hedge against inflation** versus riding the wave and throwing money away on rent.
-So if you find a house that you love, by all means, go after it.
+Remember that there’s a chance our market remains stable; many more people have excellent credit scores now than they did during the last bubble.
+Yes, we may see a bit of a bubble within the next year or two, but **it still makes sense to purchase a house in this market and hedge against inflation.**&nbsp;Buying now and riding the wave still beats throwing money away on rent, so if you find a house you love, by all means, go after it.

 If you have any questions about buying a home or real estate in general, call or email us.
 We would love to help you.